JuzlyAhamed/JuzlyAhamed/README.md

 <li> 📚 What do I beleive?
 Jack of all, Master of some. </li>
 <li> 🌱 I’m currently learning to manage my time, and be productive. </li>
 <li> 👯 I’m looking to collaborate on any idea that impresses me. </li>
-<li> 💬 Ask me about Web Development,Design, Marketing, Sales, Community Building. </li>
+<li> 💬 Ask me about Java,Design, Marketing, Sales, Community Building. </li>
 <li> 📫 How to reach me: Juzly Ahamed </li>
 <li> ⚡ Fun fact: I love Irish Coffee ☕ </li>
 </ul>